 They are incredibly lightweight, and you can carry them on your travel whenever you go on a business trip or do the traveling.
 The outside of the earcups is garnished with carbon fiber accents.
-The inside of the earcups is made of memory foam to give a very comfortable experience and wear them for long hours without any fatigues.
+The inside of the ear-cups is made of memory foam to give a very comfortable experience and wear them for long hours without any fatigue.
 They perfectly sit on your ears and seal them to block noise from the outside environment.
-So, you can say that they do well in the audio performance department plus have an excellent comfortability.
+So, you can say that they do well in the audio performance department plus have excellent comfortability.

 Name anything related to headphones, and we can say with confidence that SRH1540 will may you happy in that department.
-They are just magical with extremely deep bass and always in line with the source.
+They are just magical with intense bass and always in line with the source.
 Also, Mid-range is totally clear of congestion plus treble sparks, shines and rings with perfect intonation.
 Overall, they are good at everything related to performance.
 So, if you are not a fan of shiny design plus features and care about performance, nothing can beat these best over-ear headphones.

-Steps To Buy Best Over-Ear Headphones in 2020
+Steps To Buy Best Over-Ear Headphones in 2024

 Buying a good pair of headphones isn’t an easy job because they are expensive, and you won’t want to waste your money on some cheap quality headphones.
 Forget about cheaply made earbuds and headphones that come with your phone or MP3.
 The right pair of quality over-ear headphones can take your listening experience to another level.
-Whether be it at home or on the go, consider spending some money on quality headphones and you will thank us later.
+Whether at home or on the go, consider spending some money on quality headphones, and you will thank us later.

 Identify how You will Use Your Headphones

 The trick is finding the right kind of headphones in understanding the precise requirement.
 If you don’t know what you need or why you are buying your headphones.
 You will always buy the wrong pair of headphones.
-So before buying headphones, first think about how are you going to use it.
-Will you be using them while traveling, sitting at home, or exercising in the gym.
+So before buying headphones, first think about how are you going to use them.
+Will you be using them while traveling, sitting at home, or exercising in the gym?
 For each situation, there are different types of headphones.
-This guide will take you through every step that you need to know to buy the best over-ear headphones.
+This guide will take you through every step you need to know to buy the best over-ear headphones.